 Their uniquely shaped petals attach to long stalks that wrap around cyprus, maple, and pond apple trees.
 The exposed green viny roots can perform photosynthesis.
 At night, ghost orchids release a strong and fresh fragrance.

 This is another rare flower that emits a rotting flesh smell.
 It is also called a corpse flower and is more popularly known by that name.
-The scent is essential for the flower to attract pollinators.
+The odor is essential for the flower to attract pollinators.
 The corpse flower rarely blooms in the wild, and cultivated blooms are not commonplace.
 When it does bloom, the corpse flower blooms over 9 feet tall.

 The Titan arum corpse flower is an inflorescence1, which means that although it looks like a single flower, it is technically a cluster of many tiny flowers.
 Like a collar, the petal-like structure, which we call the spathe, surrounds the flower spike (spadix).
 The outside of the spathe is light green to cream in color, but the inside is deep crimson or purple.